 Investment advisor, financial advisor, or financial planner?
 It’s the wrong question.
 The right question – are you a CFP® Professional? – will help you find someone that is committed to elevating the standard for the industry and for what you, and others, deserve.

-At Facet Wealth we believe you deserve honest advice and personalized guidance for every way money touches your life.
-This rigorous standard of service is why all Facet Wealth Planners are CFP® Professionals, focused on helping you achieve the life you want to live.
+At Facet, we believe you deserve honest advice and personalized guidance for every way money touches your life.
+This rigorous standard of service is why all Facet planners are CFP® Professionals, focused on helping you achieve the life you want to live.